 Where to Stay in Madrid

-Some of the best neighborhoods to look for accommodation include the central Sol-Gran Via, Los Austrias, Barrio de las Letras, La Latina, and Malasaña, but you can read my full guide to the best areas to stay in Madrid.
+Some of the best neighborhoods to look for accommodation include Sol-Gran Via, Los Austrias, Barrio de las Letras, La Latina, and Malasaña – all super central and within a reasonable walking distance from one another (because they’re not so big), but each has quite a different vibe.

 Book Major Attractions in Advance

-From the Royal Palace to the Prado Museum to the Bernabéu Stadium, you should book your tickets to famous Madrid landmarks in advance to avoid tedious long lines.
+From the Royal Palace to museums to the Bernabéu Stadium, you should book your tickets to famous landmarks in advance to avoid tedious long lines.
+Seriously, this is a crucial tip if you want to save yourself time and energy.

 The Golden Triangle of Art, which includes the internationally famous Prado Museum, Reina Sofia Museum, and Thyssen-Bornemisza Museum, offers free admission on certain days and hours.